wdi-sg/gitbook-2019/05-express/express-mvc/readme.md

 ##### pass callback to model

-Change your controller to define and pass a callback to the model.
+Inside of `conroller/pokemon.js` change your controller method to define and pass a callback to the model.

 ```
 const whenDoneInModel = (err, result)=>{